 - Include molecules small enough to be able to penetrate skin

 - And the ingredients need to actually do something to skin to make the product worthwhile (speed up cell turnover, exfoliate, plump, etc.)

-Love these chemicals
+Love these chemicals in skin care

 Two excellent examples of ingredients that deserve respect: